viviRbi/vyNote/Backend/SpringCore-SpringMVC-SpringBoot.md

 	- Framwork: IoC Container

 ##  What is dependency injection and what are some of the benefits of using dependency injection?
-- Dependency injection is a design pattern which implements the IoC principle to invert the creation of dependent objects
-- It uses one object to suplies the dependencies of other object
+- Dependency injection is a design pattern which implements the IoC principle to invert the creation of dependent objects.
+It sharing one single object across the application

-- **Types** the injector class injects the service (dependency) to the client (dependent).
-The injector class injects dependencies broadly in three ways: through a constructor, through a property, or through a method:
+- **Types** the injector class injects the service (dependency) to the client (dependent) in 3 way:

 	- Constructor Injection: In the constructor injection, the injector supplies the service (dependency) through the client class constructor.

 	- Property Injection: In the property injection (aka the Setter Injection), the injector supplies the dependency through a public property of the client class.

 	- Method Injection: the dependency provides an injector method that will inject the dependency into any client passed to it.
 Clients must implement an interface that exposes a setter method that accepts the dependency.
+- **Spring injjection type** - 2 types:
+	- Inject by Constructor
+	- Inject by Setter method

 ##  What types of dependency injection does Spring support?